casey-hill/MySprinklersSystem/README.md

 # MySprinklersSystem
 Sprinklers that work with Smartthings

+A few quick and easy tasks

+Install the arduino code onto the device
+Install the new device type in SmartThings
+Install the SmartThings App
+Install new Simulated Virtual Device

 Step 1 - Install the Smartthings App
 If you need to add more zones, just copy and paste while chaning the number.